How to Become a Successful English Teacher

 Be humble and understand that you must familiarize yourself with English grammar, pronunciation rules, teaching strategies, and so on to command a decent wage in this field.

-This brings us to my second suggestion for making it in this field.
+This brings us to my second suggestion.

 You have to invest in yourself